Lincerossa/notes/day1.md

 # Proxy
 * The Proxy is a new feature of es6.
-* Is an object.
-His constructor receive two arguments:
+* It’s an object.
+His constructor receives two arguments:
 	1. {} -> object that will be “processed” by the Proxy object
-	2. handler
+	2. handler:
-	-> object that has specific methods used by the Proxy. (es. get, set, …) -> **get** methods receive two arguments:
-		a] target: is the object proxied
+	—  It’s an object that has specific methods used by the Proxy. (es. get, set, …) — The **get** methods, for example, receives two arguments: a] target: proxied object.
-		b] name: is the property that the proxy try to access it
+		b] name: property that the proxy tries to access

 ```
 	const proxy = new Proxy({},handler)
 ```

  **Common Object Property Lookup Behavior**
 ```